California State Route 43: Route description

+(a) Route 119 to Route 46 in Wasco.

+(b) Route 46 in Wasco to Route 99 near Selma.

-The route begins southwest of Bakersfield at the SR 119 junction as Enos Lane.
+SR 43 begins southwest of Bakersfield at the SR 119 junction as Enos Lane.
 It travels north on Enos Lane through rural farmland and a local raceway as SR 43 quickly crosses I-5.
 It continues north for a few miles before reaching SR 58.
-Then, after a mile after intersecting 7th Standard Road, the road name changes to Beech Ave.
-At the intersection of Los Angeles St., Beech Ave., and Santa Fe Way, SR 43 angles northwest, running parallel to the BNSF tracks.
+Then, after a mile after intersecting 7th Standard Road, the road name changes to Beech Avenue.
+At the intersection of Los Angeles Street, Beech Avenue, and Santa Fe Way, SR 43 angles northwest, running parallel to the BNSF tracks.
 At this point the name changes to Central Valley Highway.
 Before intersecting Lerdo Highway, which serves Minter Field, the road expands to four lanes.
-As SR 43 goes through Shafter, the highway continues as a four-lane divided highway until reaching Wasco at Poso Dr. where it returns to two lanes.
+As SR 43 goes through Shafter, the highway continues as a four-lane divided highway until reaching Wasco at Poso Drive, where it returns to two lanes.
 The name now changes to F Street.
-After intersecting SR 46, SR 43 briefly travels east along SR 46 before turning north regaining the Central Valley Highway designation.
-At Pond St, the route turns northwest.
-It continues as the route goes through Corcoran, intersecting the western terminus of SR 137 (Whitney Ave.)
+After intersecting SR 46, SR 43 briefly travels east concurrently with SR 46 before turning north regaining the Central Valley Highway designation.
+At Pond Street, the route turns northwest.
+It continues as the route goes through Corcoran, intersecting the western terminus of SR 137 (Whitney Avenue).
 North of Corcoran, the route turns north splitting off from the BNSF Railway tracks.
 It continues north through Hanford where it reaches the SR 198 interchange before reaching Selma.
 SR 43 terminates at SR 99 near the intersection of Highland Avenue and Floral Avenue.

 SR 43 is part of the California Freeway and Expressway System, but except for a portion near SR 46, is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.